Unity-Developer-Community/UDC-Bot/README.md

 ## Notes

-I'll re-introduce some of this later.
-~~When you hit run, you'll probably see some warnings and errors if you've sped through this without much thought.~~ ~~- **_Yellow_** : Warnings _(The bot will continue to run, but may disable some features)_~~ ~~- **_Red_** : Errors _(Usually a pending exception/crash is moments away)_~~
+### Logging

+The bot does attempt to log issues it runs into during startup, not everything is covered yet and a lot of it is stripped from the release build.
+A basic Enum is used, Critical/Error uses Red, Warning uses Yellow, Info is White and Verbose/Debug is Gray. ([LoggingService](https://github.com/Unity-Developer-Community/UDC-Bot/blob/dev/DiscordBot/Services/LoggingService.cs#L71))

+During startup, if you see any yellow/red, good chance something is wrong.

+### Discord.Net

-I strongly suggest giving [Discord.Net API Documention](https://discord.foxbot.me/stable/api/index.html) a read when interacting with systems you haven't seen before.
+I strongly suggest giving [Discord.Net API Documention](https://discordnet.dev/guides/introduction/intro.html) a read when interacting with systems you haven't seen before.
 Discord Net uses Tasks, Asynchronous Patterns and heavy use of Polymorphism, some systems might not always be straight forward.

 ## FAQ